CSCfi/csc-user-guide/docs/apps/visit.md

 # VisIt

 VisIt is an open source, versatile software for scientific visualization.
-[NoMachine](nomachine.md) is recommended for smooth interaction.
-VisIt is available on Puhti.
+VisIt is available on Puhti and we recommend [the Puhti web interface remote desktop](../computing/webinterface/desktop.md) for running the GUI.
+[NoMachine](nomachine.md) can be used as a fallback option.

 ## License